 Reference-dependent models of relative pay offer several key predictions.
 First, for a given wage, workers will decrease effort if they work with peers who are paid more than themselves.
 These effort decreases will be larger in magnitude than effort increases among workers who are paid more than their peers.
 Second, for a given average wage, aggregate output is higher if workers are all paid the same wage than if they are paid heterogeneous wages.
 Third, if transparency about the firm’s rationale for pay matters for fairness perceptions, this offers two additional predictions: effort decreases from differential pay should be mitigated both when co-worker output is easily observable and when ex ante productivity differences between workers are high.

 The findings of this study carry important policy implications.
-If we find that relative pay considerations affect worker effort, this points to relative pay comparisons as a potential barrier to the transition from informal to formal labour arrangements.
-Additionally, if we find that wage dispersion is easier to justify when output is highly observable to other team members, this can help inform policies on how firms can mitigate distortions from heterogeneous wages.
-For example, our findings would imply that heterogeneous pay will be more likely in cases where it is easier to measure and justify productivity differences across workers.
+Finding that relative pay considerations affect worker effort, this points to relative pay comparisons as a potential barrier to the transition from informal to formal labour arrangements.
+Additionally, finding that wage dispersion is easier to justify when output is highly observable to other team members, this can help inform policies on how firms can mitigate distortions from heterogeneous wages.
+For example, our findings imply that heterogeneous pay is more likely in cases where it is easier to measure and justify productivity differences across workers.
 This can help explain why piece rate pay – where the mapping from productivity to earnings is very clear – is considered acceptable in many settings.
-Our findings may therefore suggest that firms might be able to offer heterogeneous pay without detrimental morale effects if co-worker productivity levels and the rules for pay determination are transparent.
+Our findings therefore suggest that firms might be able to offer heterogeneous pay without detrimental morale effects if co-worker productivity levels and the rules for pay determination are transparent.